 That was to be O’hAilpin’s only senior appearance that year, and in 2006 Carlton coach Denis Pagan decided that the next stage of the big man’s development would come in defence – a decision that was greeted with more than a little head-scratching by the fans.
 In a struggling Carlton team, playing down back was a tough gig for anyone, let alone a tyro so new to the game.
 Still, Setanta’s big-hearted efforts under pressure between rounds 13 and 22 won him plenty of admirers.
 Although some in the press were stridently doubtful that he had what it takes, an outstanding game at centre half-back against Essendon in round 16 made them reconsider, and his last three matches all produced double-digit stats.
 He may not have arrived, but he had proven that he could generally match many of the games key forwards - and boy could he run!

-Setanta began 2007 with assignments against some of the biggest names in the game, like Lloyd, Richardson, Brown and Gehrig.
-Playing a key defensive role in a team that had collected successive wooden spoons, he often lowered his colours, but what endeared him to the Navy Blue faithful was his honesty and never say die attitude.
+Setanta began 2007 with assignments against some of the biggest names in the game - stars like Matthew Lloyd, Matthew Richardson, Jonathan Brown and Fraser Gehrig.
+Playing a key defensive role in a team that had collected successive wooden spoons, he often lowered his colours, but what endeared him to the Navy Blue faithful was his honesty and never-say-die attitude.
 In that landmark year for the Carlton Football Club, Brett Ratten took over the senior coaching duties from Pagan in Round 17, 2007 round 17, and O’hAilpin finished off the year in the ruck.
 In his personal best season to date, the big bloke played all 22 matches, and contributed 13 goals from occasional successful forays into attack.